Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications

-To simplify notation, we use subscripts to denote the population over which an expectation or probability statement is obtained, e.g., $\P_g(\cdot)\coloneq\P\cdot|G=g)$ and $\E_g[\cdot]\coloneq\E[\cdot|G=g]$.
+To simplify notation, we use subscripts to denote the population over which a probability statement or expectation is obtained, e.g., $\P_g(\cdot)\coloneq\P(\cdot|G=g)$ and $\E_g[\cdot]\coloneq\E[\cdot|G=g]$.
 When we denote weighting functions $\omega$ used in a weighted average, the superscript and subscript denote how the weight shifts a sample's covariate distribution.
-For example, the weighting function $\omega_{g^{'}g^{''}}^{V}(\cdot)$ indicates that it shifts the observed conditional density of the random variable $V$ among the group $G=g^{'}$ to a conditional density of $V$ defined by group $G=g^{''}$.
+For example, the weighting function $\omega_{g^{\prime}g^{\prime\prime}}^{V}(\cdot)$ indicates that it shifts the observed conditional density of the random variable $V$ among the group $G=g^{\prime}$ to a conditional density of $V$ defined by group $G=g^{\prime\prime}$.
+We use $\P_n[X]$ to refer to the sample average of $X$, i.e., $\frac{1}{n}\textstyle \sum_i^n X_i$ where in this usage $n$ represents the sample size (elsewhere, it represents the instantiation of the random variable $N$) and $i$ indexes the individual.
+We use the term `group' to refer to a subgroup of the population.
 Finally, for readability, we sometimes abuse notation by abbreviating a function $f(V)$ as $f(\cdot)$ or simply as $f$.